-For those times when three windows aren’t enough, it’s possible to have four windows open.
-One way to do this is by having the four windows open, and with the mouse, manually adjusting to the size you want them to have.
-Drag each window to their respective corners.
+For the times three windows aren’t enough, it’s possible to have four windows open.
+One way to do this is by having the four windows open, and with the mouse, manually adjusting to the size you want them to be.
+Drag each window to its respective corner.

-The previous method required that you use the right/left arrows, but with this method you will be using the up/down arrows.
-Adjust the size for the windows without moving them anywhere and use the Win and Up/Down keys to place them where you want.
-You might want to play around with them until you get the hang of it.
+The previous method required that you use the right/left arrows, but with this method, you will be using the up/down arrows.
+Adjust the size for the windows without moving them anywhere, and use the Win and Up/Down keys to place them where you want.
+You may want to play around with them until you get the hang of it.

 It’s also possible to make one window bigger than the other.
 Just place the cursor on the corner of the window and adjust it.
 Adjust the other windows to suit your needs.

 Split-Screen Gaming in Windows 10

 If you’re specifically looking to do some split-screen gaming in Windows 10, then none of the above is quite what you’re looking for.
 Luckily, Windows may just be the best split-screen gaming platform around, thanks to a tool called Nucleus Co-op.

 With this tool, you can turn any one of hundreds of popular multiplayer games that lack split-screen functionality into a fully-functioning split-screen game.
 You only need to own one copy of the game, as this tool gets Windows to run two instances of the game, automatically splitting them to each fill half (or quarter, depending on the number of players) of your screen.

 Once you’ve downloaded Nucleus Co-op, open it and click “Download Game Scripts” to find which games are supported.
 Once you’ve downloaded the script, look for the game’s “exe” on your PC to link it to Nucleus.

 With the game selected in Nucleus, you can then choose how you want to split your screen – vertically, horizontally, or a custom option.